 Outstanding Alumni of the Year

-The nomination form can be found here.
+Alumni can be nominated for Outstanding Alumni of the Year with the nomination form.
 Once completed, email to foundation@eastcentral.edu.
 You can also call 636-584-6505 or email to request more information.

 There are many great East Central College alumni making a difference in their communities, and throughout the world.